nondejus/AwesomeUnityCommunity/README.md

 * [Phaserbeak](https://github.com/DarrenTsung/laserbeak) - Fast-paced, local-multiplayer party game.
 Controls are simple to pick-up, but hard to master and every round features a different mechanic.
 * [FPS Sample Project](https://github.com/Unity-Technologies/FPSSample "A first person multiplayer shooter example project in Unity") - A first person multiplayer shooter example project in Unity.
 * [PokemonUnity](https://github.com/PokemonUnity/PokemonUnity "") - A framework to build Pokémon RPG games.
 Uses Unity 2017.41f1.
+* [TheItch](https://github.com/Dayn9/TheItch "") - The Itch is a 2D platformer developed with Unity C# about using your heartrate to overcome obstacles.
+* [SpaceShooterECS](https://github.com/UnityTechnologies/SpaceShooterECS "") - The ECS project originally developed with Intel for GDC 2018.

 # Best Practices